harjeet2020/sgpyoga-web/docs/blogMetadata.md

 2. **Use descriptive titles and descriptions** - These are crucial for SEO and user engagement
 3. **Provide author information** - Helps build connection with readers
 4. **Add relevant tags** - Improves discoverability and organization
-5. **Optimize images** - Use WebP format for better performance, provide both high and low resolution versions
+5. **Optimize images** - Use WebP format for better performance, always provide responsive variants (imageMobile, imageTablet, imageDesktop, imageHigh) to optimize bandwidth for different screen sizes
 6. **Write meaningful alt text** - Essential for accessibility
 7. **Use featured posts strategically** - Limit to 3-6 most important posts to avoid clutter
 8. **Keep descriptions concise** - Aim for 50-160 characters for optimal SEO